A characterization of testable hypergraph properties: Introduction

 Instead of testing whether $H$ satisfies $\bP$ or is $\alpha$-far from $\bP$, it is natural to consider the more general task of estimating the distance between $H$ and $\bP$: given $\alpha>\beta>0$, is $H$ $(\alpha-\beta)$-close to satisfying $\bP$ or is $H$ $\alpha$-far from satisfying $\bP$?
 In this case we refer to $\bP$ as being \emph{estimable}.
 The formal definition is as follows. \begin{definition}[Estimability] Let $k\in \mathbb{N}\setminus\{1\}$ be fixed and let $q_k:(0,1)^2\rightarrow \mathbb{N}$ be a function.
 A $k$-graph property $\bP$ is \emph{estimable with query complexity at most $q_k$} if for every $n\in \mathbb{N}$ and all $\alpha,\beta \in (0,1)$ with $0<\beta<\alpha$ there are an integer $q'_k=q'_k(n,\alpha,\beta) \leq q_k(\alpha,\beta)$ and a randomized algorithm $\bT=\bT(n,\alpha,\beta)$ that can distinguish with probability $2/3$ between $n$-vertex $k$-graphs that are $(\alpha-\beta)$-close to satisfying $\bP$ and $n$-vertex $k$-graphs that are $\alpha$-far from satisfying $\bP$ while making $q'_k$ edge queries: \begin{itemize} \item if $H$ is $(\alpha-\beta)$-close to satisfying $\bP$, then $\bT$ accepts $H$ with probability at least $2/3$, \item if $H$ is $\alpha$-far from satisfying $\bP$, then $\bT$ rejects $H$ with probability at least $2/3$. \end{itemize} In this case, we say $\bT$ is an \emph{estimator}, or \emph{$(n,\alpha,\beta)$-estimator} for $\bP$.
 We also say that $\bT$ has query complexity $q'_k$.
 The property $\bP$ is \emph{estimable} if it is estimable with query complexity at most $q_k$ for some function $q_{k}: (0,1)^2\rightarrow \mathbb{N}$. \end{definition}

 We show that testability and estimability are in fact equivalent.
 For graphs this goes back to Fischer and Newman~\cite{FN07}.

 \begin{theorem} Suppose $k\in\N\sm\{1\}$ and suppose $\bP$ is a $k$-graph property.
 Then the following three statements are equivalent: \begin{itemize} \item[\rm (a)] $\bP$ is testable. \item[\rm (b)] $\bP$ is estimable. \item[\rm (c)] $\bP$ is regular reducible. \end{itemize} \end{theorem} In Section~\ref{sec:application}, we illustrate how Theorem~\ref{thm:main} can be used to prove testability of a given property: firstly to test the injective homomorphism density of a given subgraph (which includes the classical example of $H$-freeness) and secondly to test the size of a maximum $\ell$-way cut (which includes testing $\ell$-colourability).\COMMENT{ First sample a random set of vertices in order to estimate $c$ such that $e(H)=c\binom{n}{k}$.
-Then use max $\ell$-way cut tester to test whether $\maxcut_\ell\geq c-\alpha/2$.}
+Then use max $\ell$-way cut tester to test whether $\maxcut_\ell\geq c-\alpha/2$.} The proof of the latter relies also on our strengthening of the regular approximation lemma~\cite[Lemma~5.1]{JKKO2}.

 Previously, the most general result on hypergraph property testing was the testability of hereditary properties, which was proved by R\"odl and Schacht~\cite{RS07STOC,RS09}, based on deep results on hypergraph regularity.
 In fact, they showed that hereditary $k$-graph properties can be even tested with one-sided error (which means that the `2/3' is replaced by `1' in Definition~\ref{def: testable property}(i)).
 This generalized earlier results in~\cite{ARS07,KNR02}.